-Finally, alternative policies, such as higher share of power generation from RE, complete electrification of transport sector by the year 2050, and carbon taxes, were imposed as external shocks to the energy system in MESSAGEix_IL.
-In response to these shocks, the cost minimization model MESSAGEix_IL rearranged the energy mix.
-The resulting energy prices were transferred to MACRO that generated the response of the final demands, and transferred energy demands back to MESSAGEix_IL.
-The models run until convergence of energy quantities.
-The results represent the alternative pathways of energy sector development in Israel that take into account the direct economic costs of energy related GHG emission reduction.
+Finally, alternative policies, such as a higher share of power generation from RE, complete electrification of the transport sector by the year 2050, and carbon taxes were imposed as external shocks to the energy system in MESSAGEix_IL.
+In response to those shocks, the cost minimization model, MESSAGEix_IL, rearranged the energy mix.
+The resulting energy prices were transferred to MACRO, which generated the response of the final demands and transferred the energy demands back to MESSAGEix_IL.
+The models were run until the energy quantities converged.
+The results represent the alternative pathways of energy sector development in Israel that take into account the direct economic costs of energy-related GHG emissions reduction.

-Although MESSAGEix_IL reflects in detail the energy-related carbon emissions, other sources of GHG, like agriculture, waste and land use change are not presented in the current version of the model.
-Therefore, the analysis below reflects the potential change in about 85% of GHG emissions in Israel.
+Although MESSAGEix_IL reflects in detail the energy-related carbon emissions, other sources of GHG, such as agriculture, waste, and land use change are not presented in the current version of the model.
+Therefore, the analysis below reflects the potential change in about 85% of the GHG emissions in Israel.

 Notably, the estimations below do not include the co-benefits of reduced emissions of local pollutants that are gained in each policy scenario.
 The decline in emissions of local pollutants is correlated with the reduction of carbon emissions (Bloomberg & Aggarwala, 2008).
-Therefore, improved air quality, which leads to gains in health, and labor productivity is not covered in the current analyses.
+Therefore, improved air quality, which leads to gains in health and labor productivity, is not covered in the current analyses.

 Assumptions for Baseline and alternative scenarios

-Several scenarios for energy policy are currently being discussed by the Ministry of Energy and the government, and not yet concluded.
-The plan for Energy Economy Objectives for the year 2030 (MOE, 2018) provide a cost-benefit analysis of transformations in three sectors: 1. removing coal from the energy mix for power generation, while increasing the share of NG to 70% and RE to 17%; 2. increasing NG share for the production of energy and steam in the industrial sector; 3. shifting to electric vehicles and NG-powered trucks.
-Positive net economic benefit was observed.
-The present study broadens the scope of the policy alternatives and evaluates each of them with the rigorous tool of applied system analysis, specifically developed to represent Israeli energy sector and the Israeli economy.
-To identify the economic prospects of clean energy pathways for Israel and the associated change in CO2 emissions under climate mitigation policies, we employ a multi-scenario analysis.
+Several scenarios for energy policy are currently being discussed by the Ministry of Energy and the government and are not yet concluded.
+The plan for Energy Economy Objectives for the year 2030 (MOE, 2018) provides a cost-benefit analysis of transformations in three sectors: (1) removing coal from the energy mix for power generation while increasing the share of NG to 70% and RE to 17%, (2) increasing the NG share for the production of energy and steam in the industrial sector, and (3) shifting to electric vehicles and NG-powered trucks.
+Positive net economic benefit was observed for the plan.
+The present study broadens the scope of the policy alternatives and evaluates each of them with the rigorous tool of applied system analysis, specifically developed to represent the Israeli energy sector and the Israeli economy.
+We employ a multi-scenario analysis to identify the economic prospects of clean energy pathways for Israel and the associated changes in CO2 emissions under climate mitigation policies.
 The key assumptions for each scenario are summarized in Table 1.
-The list of main assumptions is presented in Annex 1.
+A list of the main assumptions is presented in the appendix.

-Table 1: Scenario assumptions
+Table 1.
+Scenario assumptions